Adobe-Marketing-Cloud/reactor-user-docs/administration/README.md

 * [**Companies and Properties**](companies-and-properties.md)

   A property, or web property, is a collection of rules, data elements, configured extensions, environments, and libraries.
-There is only one publish embed code per property.

 * [**Adapter**](../publishing/web/adapters.md)